core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 While processing a response on the client, the source endpoint of the response is not matched to the destination endpoint of the request, since for a group request these will never match.
 This is specified in {{Section 8.2 of RFC7252}}, with reference to IP multicast.

-Also, when UDP transport is used, this implies that a server MAY respond from a UDP port number that differs from the destination UDP port number of the request, although a CoAP server normally SHOULD respond from the UDP port number that equals the destination port of the request -- following the convention for UDP-based protocols.
+Also, when UDP transport is used, this implies that a server MAY respond from a UDP port number that differs from the destination UDP port number of the request, although a CoAP server normally SHOULD respond from the UDP port number that equals the destination port number of the request -- following the convention for UDP-based protocols.

 In case a single client has sent multiple group requests and concurrent CoAP transactions are ongoing, the responses received by that client are matched to an active request using only the Token value.
-Due to UDP level multiplexing, the UDP destination port of the response MUST match to the client endpoint's UDP port value, i.e., to the UDP source port of the client's request.
+Due to UDP level multiplexing, the UDP destination port number of the response MUST match to the client endpoint's UDP port number, i.e., to the UDP source port number of the client's request.

 ### Token Reuse ### {#sec-token-reuse}
 For CoAP group requests, there are additional constraints on the reuse of Token values at the client, compared to the unicast case defined in {{RFC7252}} and updated by {{RFC9175}}.
 Since for CoAP group requests the number of responses is not bound a priori, the client cannot use the reception of a response as a trigger to "free up" a Token value for reuse.